chocolatey/docs/input/en-us/guides/organizations/quick-start-guide/certificate-renewal.md

 This document is meant to serve as a guide for where to look when needing to renew your SSL certificate(s) for the Nexus and Chocolatey Central Management components of quick start guide.

-## Set-NexusCert
+## Set-NexusCert.ps1

-This script should be on your quick start guide server at `C:\choco-setup\scripts\Set-NexusCert.ps1`.
-If it isn't, you can download it from the choco-quickstart-scripts project repo on GitHub at https://github.com/chocolatey/choco-quickstart-scripts/blob/main/scripts/Set-NexusCert.ps1.
+This script should be saved on your repository server at `C:\choco-setup\scripts\Set-NexusCert.ps1`.

+You can download this file directly from [here](https://github.com/chocolatey/choco-quickstart-scripts/blob/main/scripts/Set-NexusCert.ps1), or copy the below code and save it manually.

 ```powershell
 <#